kubewarden/docs/docs/writing-policies/rust/02-create-policy.md

 keywords: [kubewarden, kubernetes, policy creation]
 doc-type: [tutorial]
 doc-topic: [writing-policies, rust, creating-policies]
+doc-persona: [kubewarden-developer, kubewarden-developer-rust]
 ---

-As an example, we create a simple validation policy that processes Pod creation requests.
+As an example, you create a simple validation policy that processes Pod creation requests.

 The policy looks at the `metadata.name` attribute of the Pod and rejects pods having an invalid name.
 The list of invalid names should be configurable by end users of the policy.